L0uizZ/eth-services/README.md

 <h2> purpose </h2>

- 1) check balance of an ethereum address
+ 1) check the balance of an ethereum address and erc20 contract
- 2) check balance of an erc20 contract

 <h2> dependencies </h2>